20-8-21-1-14/Simple-K-DTree/README.md

 # Simple-K-DTree
-## For advance data structure course in University of Information and technology.
+## For advance data structure course in University of Information and Technology.

 This implementation only supports Euclidean distance.
-The points can be any array-like type, e.g: lists, tuples, numpy arrays.
+The input points can be any array-like type, e.g: lists, tuples, numpy arrays.
 Usage:
 1. Make the KD-Tree:
     ```python